Martha Reeves: Solo career

 After leaving Motown and moving to Los Angeles, Reeves was signed by MCA by late 1973.
 Her first project, released in January 1974, was the soundtrack for the blaxploitation film Willie Dynamite with jazz trombonist J. J. Johnson.
 In the summer of the year, MCA released her self-titled album, produced by Richard Perry.
 It was reportedly the most expensive album of that time, costing $250,000, and featuring other star musicians including Billy Preston, Joe Sample and James Taylor.
 Despite positive reviews, it failed to generate commercial success as did Reeves' subsequent follow-ups on other labels including Arista and Fantasy.
 Reviewing in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau said, "This attempted masterpiece doesn't make it because Richard Perry has failed the fundamental test of the interpretive producer—matching performer and material.
 To an extent, this is Reeves's fault—her gorgeous voice has trouble gripping complicated ideas."

+She appeared as a musical guest on the first season of Saturday Night Live (hosted by Candice Bergen) in December 1975, performing the Christmas standard "Silver Bells" and a cover version of Jackie Wilson's "(Your Love Keeps Lifting Me) Higher and Higher".

 In Los Angeles, Reeves took acting classes at the Lee Strasberg Institute.
 She appeared in the movie Fairy Tales and on the television series Quincy, ME.
-Reeves also appeared on TVgame shows such as Hollywood Squares.
+Reeves also appeared on TV game shows such as Hollywood Squares.
 In 1977, with the help of former Motown producer Frank Wilson, Reeves became a born-again Christian, joining the Mt.
-Zion Missionary Baptist Church, pastored by Rev. EV Hill.
-She released one album on Arista, working with Clive Davis, the Chairmen of the Board's General Johnson and others, and two albums on the Fantasy label, working with other former Motown colleagues Hank Cosby and Holland, Dozier and Holland.
-In 1983, she performed solo on the famed Motown 25 special.
+Zion Missionary Baptist Church, pastored by Reverend EV Hill.
+She released one album on Arista Records, working with Clive Davis, the Chairmen of the Board's General Johnson and others, and two albums on Fantasy Records, working with other former Motown colleagues Hank Cosby and Holland, Dozier and Holland.
+In 1983, she performed solo on the Motown 25 special.
 She then performed in a Broadway production of Ain't Misbehavin' and reunited with original members of the Vandellas in 1989 both on record (recording for the London-based Motorcity Records that year issuing the single "Step into My Shoes") and on tour.
 In 1995, Reeves and the Vandellas were inducted to the Rock & Roll Hall of Fame and were inducted to the Vocal Group Hall of Fame in 2003.
-Martha performed as part of the halftime show of Super Bowl XXXII in 1998, with her sisters (and Vandellas), Lois and Delphine Reeves.
-In 2004, Reeves released her first album in 24 years, Home to You, with songs she wrote and produced herself except for a Billie Holiday cover and an updated version of her big hit, "Jimmy Mack".
+Reeves performed as part of the halftime show of Super Bowl XXXII in 1998, with her sisters (and Vandellas), Lois and Delphine Reeves.

+In 2004, Reeves released her first album in 24 years, Home to You, with songs she wrote and produced herself except for a Billie Holiday cover and an updated version of "Jimmy Mack".
 Between leaving the Vandellas and her solo career, Martha served as an early contributor to the music newspaper, Soul, for which she was honored for by the Black Women in Publishing organization.
 She was also honored for her best-selling 1995 autobiography, Dancing in the Street.